| |

 Lighting influences any color in interior design – colors change their ‘personality’ under different lights.
 So it’s really important that you test any green paint you want to use thoroughly in every possible daylight situation and under artificial lighting.

-For information on the psychological effects of other colors, please click any of the following links:
+To check out the psychological effects of other colors, take your pick from the following links: